Bridge fire, collapse shuts main highway from L.A. to Las Vegas

-LOS ANGELES, May 6 (Reuters) - The main highway between Southern California and Las Vegas remained shut on Tuesday, backing up traffic for miles a day after a bridge fire and collapse forced officials to close the busy interstate in both directions.
+LOS ANGELES (Reuters) - The main highway between Southern California and Las Vegas remained shut on Tuesday, backing up traffic for miles a day after a bridge fire and collapse forced officials to close the busy interstate in both directions.

 The overpass, which had been under construction over Interstate-15 near the high desert community of Hesperia, some 70 miles northeast of Los Angeles, caught fire during construction on Monday, said Officer Matt Hunt of the California Highway Patrol.